Page banner for Bluecaps Llamas

 Above left: Sunshine, above right: Frieda

-Llamas are also for sale (see our For Sale page) or we run an adoption scheme.
+Llamas are also for sale (see our For Sale page)

 Pictured below is one of our llamas with, from left, Michael O'Donnell, Princess Alexandra, Sir Angus Ogilvy and Tina O'Donnell: